cmksoftdev/AnimatedPngCreator/README.md

 <br>
 27.8.2018  Filter added to detect unchanged pixels, console app added, v1.0.1 deployed on NuGet

-V1.0.3 makes it is possible to use the static Create method.
+V1.0.3 makes it possible to use the static Create method.

 The third parameter is the time to show the frame, in milli seconds.
 ```csharp